AnshPlayzMCYT/SnakeGameAnshLadhe/README.md

 # AnshLadhe-Snakegame
 ## Goal
-Show Your Gaming Skill By Playing This Awosome Snkae Game It Is Endlesss!!
+Show Your Gaming Skill By Playing This Awosome Snake Game It Is Endlesss!!
 ## Controls
 Use Arrow Key To Control The Game